jpuri/react-range-slider/readme.md

 Range Slider is responsive to different sizes and resolutions.
 Its responsive to mouse, keyboard and touch events.

 ## Future plans
-Adding more sliders component like vertical slider, vertical range slider, etc [motivation](https://jqueryui.com/slider/).
+Making it a complete range of slider components with addition of components like vertical slider, vertical range slider, etc [motivation](https://jqueryui.com/slider/).

 ## License